NostosArch/Nand2Tetris/README.md

 ## Future Work and Optimizations:

 1. Add Break, Continue, Switch statements and "<<" and ">>" shift operators to the Jack Language.
-2. Optimize the Assembler to generate less code.
+2. Optimize the VMTranslator to generate less assembly code.